haxtheweb/edtechjoker/draft-outline.md

 - Ensure the demo rebuilds on vercel / it's wired up to vercel (you can add projects in after the fact via vercel)

 ## Thursday
+### Developer workflow tips
+- Github: Setup SSH keys https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh
+- Github: **FORK** means you have a copy of someone's codebase on your github account
+- Github / Your machine: **CLONE** means you are bringing that code onto your personal computer.
+Always get repos either via the **SSH** option OR **Github Desktop**
+- **Github Desktop** in the GUI, select your project (top left, or create new, or add from Github).
+Then Hit **Open in VSCode**
+- **VSCode** your code will be open on the left **for your local copy**.
+Go to the toolbar for VSCode and hit "Terminal" and new Terminal if one is not already open
+- **this opens the folder tree / command line to the same spot VSCode is looking** .
+Here is where you type `npm install` and when that finished, `npm start` or `npm run dev` or whatever the command is you are looking to run
+-

 - Now that we've got the basis for workflow, location, building demos to present them.. it's time to move into the world beyond them
 - We have JS, where the web started, then we had jQuery to prop it up, then we had frameworks to make component like things
 - Now, it's time for where all development is heading and where you can best invest your time learning and building